vsouza/awesome-ios/README.md

 ## Accessibility

- *Frameworks that help to support accessibility features and enable people with disabilities to use your apps*
+ *Frameworks that help to support accessibility features and enable people with disabilities to use your app*

+* [Capable](https://github.com/chrs1885/Capable) - Track accessibility features to improve your app for people with certain disabilities.

 ## Analytics

  *Analytics platforms, SDK's, error tracking and real-time answers about your app*